 Pigmentation, Fallout & Blend

-The pigmentation in the ColourPop Chasing Rainbows Palette is really, really good.
-I love the mattes in this palette especially, they all blend out and together nicely.
+TColourPop Chasing Rainbows Palette is really, really pigmented.
+I love the mattes in this palette especially.
+They all blend out and together perfectly.
 The shimmers are the same ColourPop formula that I know & love, with the exception of the yellow shade So Meta.
 So Meta didn’t apply well over my dry eyelids but it was fine over concealer so it’s not a deal-breaker.

 Fallout happens sometimes depending on what shade you’re working with.
 The more pigmented or sparkly the shade the more fallout you get.
 The Chasing Rainbows palette is such a relief after working with the Morphe 35M Boss Mood Artistry palette.
 I’m so sick of that formula!
 The Chasing Rainbows Palette has got Boss Mood beat in terms of formula, hands down.